Summary Guide forFashion Designers in California

 The job of Fashion Designer will appeal to you if you enjoy activities that promote self-expression and the artistic side of things, such as forms, designs, and patterns.
 Also, these occupations include activities that can be performed without following a clear set of rules.

 Earnings of Fashion Designers can vary widely based on the size of the employing firm, the kind of fashion designing involved, and the years of experience.
 Starting salaries in fashion design tend to be very low until Designers are established in the industry.
 Salaried Fashion Designers usually earn higher and more stable incomes than self-employed or freelance Designers.
 However, incomes of self-employed and freelance Designers vary with their talent, business ability, reputation, and type of clientele.
 A few of the most successful self-employed Fashion Designers may earn more than the highest paid salaried Designers.

-The median wage in 2015 for Fashion Designers in California was $67,246 annually, or $32.33 hourly.
+The median wage in 2016 for Fashion Designers in California is $66,003 annually, or $31.73 hourly.
 The median is the point at which half of the workers earn more and half earn less.